SLP603/CODI/1.4_Partner/README.md

 	 - Update the `CODISTEP` variable to *3*
 4) Open the CodeToRun.r file.
 5) At the top of the CodeToRun.r file, click the *Source* button to start the run.
 If there are any errors, those should be displayed in the console.
 6) If the program succeeds, a new file should appear in the output directory for the step.
-Review this file and then submit the csv back to the DCC to be processed
+Review this file and then submit the csv back to the DCC to be processed.

 For Non-RStudio Users: